claudijo/json-rpc-server-stream/README.md

 Add listener for an RPC method.
 The listener takes a `parameter` argument and a `reply` argument.
 The reply argument is a callback that should be invoked with an error and a result if the rpc was a request.
 If the reply callback is provided with an error, the result argument must be left undefined.
-If the rpc was a notification (which should not be replied to) the reply callback is a noop.
+If the RPC was a notification (which should not be replied to) the reply callback is a noop.